bigbrozer/awesomeness/docs/lists/kubernetes.md

 - [stackrox](https://github.com/stackrox/stackrox) — The StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by hardening the environment.

+## Storage

+- [torpedo](https://github.com/portworx/torpedo) — A test suite to qualify storage providers for stateful containers running in a cluster.

 ## Operators

 - [config-syncer](https://github.com/kubeops/config-syncer) — Keeps ConfigMaps and Secrets synchronized across namespaces and/or clusters.